ckeditor/ckeditor5/docs/getting-started/licensing/usage-based-billing.md

 ### License check and usage data

 When the editor is ready, a license check request is sent to our server, along with non-personalized data that helps us understand editor usage.
-This information also assists in resolving any potential dispute claims.
+This information also assists us when we work on support requests.

 The server’s response confirms whether the license is valid.
 If invalid, the editor will switch to read-only mode.